A great local San Diego beer. Find out more.

-“The rate at which pedestrians have been involved in traffic accidents has been on the rise, and alcohol is a huge factor," Joshua Glotzer, a personal injury lawyer in Los Angeles, explains.
+“The rate at which pedestrians have been involved in traffic accidents has been on the rise, and alcohol is a huge factor," Michele Mirman, a personal injury lawyer, explains.
 “Pedestrians who are intoxicated are more likely to violate traffic laws and stumble out into traffic, and less capable of reacting to traffic around them.”

 The best way to avoid being hit by car?
 Make sure that you stop drinking at least an hour before start your journey home.
 Ask for a glass of water, grab a snack, and indulge in whatever games the brewery has to offer while you sober up.

 While being the designated driver isn’t necessarily the most glamorous job, it can help to save lives.
 There are tens of dozens of craft breweries in San Diego, making it impossible to hit them all in one night.
 Sit down with a few friends and talk about taking a few different trips to visit area craft breweries.
 Each trip, a different person will act as the designated driver, ensuring that everyone gets home safely.
 A designated driver also helps to prevent the dreaded DUI.
 Police are always on the lookout for drunk drivers, and a DUI has serious consequences.
 If you do get charged with a DUI, you'll need an experienced DUI lawyer.